Roger L. Simon: The Straight Man

 In "The Straight Man" Wine has quit his posh job in corporate security and is back in West Los Angeles where he is half-heartedly doing private detective work from his apartment while trying to cure his mental angst with regular visits to a psychiatrist.
 This psychiatrist, himself disabled and using a wheelchair, asks Wine to investigate a possible murder.
 The dead man, Mike Ptak, was the husband of a patient being treated by the psychiatrist.

 Moses Wine as autobiography

 Simon says that the books are partially autobiographical.
 He said, "the series reflects where I was and where I am.
 It's my diary.
 I have to have some new thing happening in my life that engages me.
 I wrap a mystery around that.
 That's why there aren't more books.
 I've always been told that I should be doing one every year-and-a-half.
 I can't.
 I can't treat it like a television series, every week a new mystery."
+Simon published eight books about Wine over a 30-year period, from 1974 to 2003.
+No new Moses Wine volumes have appeared since then.